OpenDriveLab/DriveLM/README.md

 ## 🔥Highlights of DriveLM Dataset

-#### In the view of general VLM
+#### In the view of general Vision Language Model
-- Structured-reasoning, **Tree-of-Thought** testbench
+- Structured-reasoning, multi-modality **Tree-of-Thought** testbench.

-#### In the view of autonomous driving
+#### In the view of full-stack autonomous driving
-- Full-stack, completeness in functionality (covering perception, prediction and planning)
+- Completeness in functionality (covering perception, prediction and planning QA pairs)
 - Reasoning for future events that does not even happened
   - Many "what if"-style question, imagine the future by language
+- Task-driven Decomposition.
-- Task-driven Decomposition.One scene-level text-goal into multiple frame-level trajectory & planning-text
+  - One scene-level text-goal into multiple frame-level trajectory & planning-text

 <div id="top" align="center">